Jurassic World Dominion: Plot

-Four years after the Lockwood Estate incident that followed the volcanic eruption of Isla Nublar, (Note: As depicted in Jurassic World: Fallen Kingdom (2018).) once-extinct dinosaurs freely roam the Earth, breeding exponentially.
+Four years after the Lockwood Estate incident that followed the volcanic eruption of Isla Nublar, (Note: As depicted in Jurassic World: Fallen Kingdom (2018).) once-extinct dinosaurs freely roam the Earth, breeding exponentially in order to increase the population numbers of their species.
 Amid global efforts to control them, Biosyn Genetics establishes a dinosaur preserve in Italy's Dolomites and conducts genomics research, ostensibly for pharmacological applications.

 Claire Dearing, Zia Rodriguez, and Franklin Webb investigate illegal dinosaur breeding sites, also gathering proof of cases of animal cruelty.
 Claire's partner, Owen Grady, helps relocate stray dinosaurs.
-At their remote cabin in the Sierra Nevada mountains, Claire and Owen secretly raise 14-year-old Maisie Lockwood (Benjamin Lockwood's biogenetic granddaughter) and protect her from groups seeking to exploit her unique genetic makeup.
+At their remote cabin in the Sierra Nevada mountains, Claire and Owen secretly raise 14-year-old Maisie Lockwood (Benjamin Lockwood's seemingly biogenetic granddaughter) and protect her from groups seeking to exploit her unique genetic makeup.

 When Blue, the last of the Velociraptors Owen raised and trained, arrives at the cabin with an asexually-reproduced hatchling, Maisie names it Beta.
 Increasingly frustrated living in seclusion, Maisie sneaks away to explore.
-Mercenaries searching for Maisie find and kidnap her and capture Beta.
+Mercenaries searching for Maisie find and kidnap her and Beta.

 Meanwhile, swarms of giant locusts are devastating U.S. crops.
 Dr. Ellie Sattler observes that crops grown with Biosyn seeds are left uneaten, raising suspicions that Biosyn created the insects.
 She takes a locust obtained from West Texas to her former romantic partner, paleontologist Dr. Alan Grant and reveals she is now divorced from her husband Mark.
 (Note: Alan and Ellie were shown to have been separated with Ellie having married another man in Jurassic Park III (2001).)
 They determine the locust was genetically engineered with Cretaceous-period and contemporary DNA.

 Franklin, now with the CIA's dangerous-species division, discloses to Claire and Owen that the mercenaries are at Malta.
 Upon arrival there, they infiltrate a dinosaur black market with Owen's former Jurassic World colleague Barry Sembène, who is leading a French Intelligence raid.
 Carnivorous dinosaurs are unleashed during the foray, wreaking havoc.
 When Claire and Owen learn that Maisie and Beta were transported to the Biosyn facility, sympathetic cargo pilot Kayla Watts agrees to fly them there.

 Chaotician Dr. Ian Malcolm now works for Biosyn.
-He sought Ellie's help to expose CEO Dr. Lewis Dodgson after communications director Ramsay Cole warned him of Dodgson's illegal activities.
-Dodgson is exploiting dinosaurs and coerces former InGen geneticist Dr. Henry Wu to modify the transgenic locust to let Biosyn corner the world's food supply.
+He sought Ellie's help to expose CEO Dr. Lewis Dodgson after communications director Ramsay Cole warned him of Dodgson's illegal and irrational activities.
+Dodgson is exploiting dinosaurs and forcibly coerces former InGen geneticist Dr. Henry Wu to modify the transgenic locust to let Biosyn corner the world's food supply.
 Wu denounces the plan, warning it will cause an ecological collapse as the locusts spread unchecked.